-WOLF: There’s lots of good guitar players, but I don’t know?
+WOLF: There are lots of good guitar players, but I don’t know?

-METAL-RULES: Would you ever consider to do something like Yngwie Malmsteen did with Steve Vai and Joe Satriani, like G3 tour they did together?
+METAL-RULES: Would you ever consider doing something like Yngwie Malmsteen did with Steve Vai and Joe Satriani, like the G3 tour they did together?

 METAL-RULES: So do you like more guitarists like Ritchie Blackmore then??